owi92/opencast/docs/guides/admin/docs/configuration/security.jwt.md

 - *Authorization*: at least one of these claims has to be set, as otherwise no privileges are granted (which is the same as not sending a JWT at all).
     - `roles`: array of strings, specifying roles to grant to the request/user directly.
-    - `oc`: array of strings, grants access to single items in Opencast.
-The custom syntax is terse in order to keep JWTs as small as possible.
-Each string consists of three parts, which are separated by a colon (`:`):
+    - `oc`: JSON map that grants access to single items in Opencast, as identified by the map key.
-        - *Action(s)*: the first part specifies what actions are granted, corresponding to actions in the OC ACLs, e.g. `read` and `write`.
-Multiple actions can be specified by joining them with `+`.
-To keep the syntax unambigious, actions cannot contain `:` or `+` (ideally they are ASCII alphabetic only!).
-To further preserve space, some actions imply others:
-            - `write` implies `read` access
-            - `annotate` implies `read` access
-        - *Item Type*: The second part specifies what type of item this applies to.
+        - The map key consists of a one-letter prefix (the item type), a colon, and finally the actual ID of the Opencast item.
+The following item types are supported.
 Note: giving access to a series or playlist only gives access to that item directly, and *not* to its videos (e.g. give write access for a series to be able to edit its metadata or add videos to it).
             - `e`: event
             - `s`: series
             - `p`: playlist
-        - *ID*: the final part specifies the ID of the item that is granted access to.
+        - The map value is just an array of actions, corresponding to actions in the OC ACLs, e.g. `read` and `write`.

 ### Examples